kernelci/kcidb/doc/submitter_guide.md

 #### Tests

 ##### `status`
-The test status string, one of the following.
+The test status string, one of the following:

+* "FAIL" - the test completed and reported the tested code as faulty.
-* `FAIL` - the test has failed, the tested code is faulty.
+* "ERROR" - the test didn't complete due to a failure in its code, and the status of the tested code is unknown.
-* `ERROR` - the test is faulty, the status of the tested code is unknown.
+* "MISS" - the test didn't run due to a failure in the test harness, and the status of both the test and the tested code is unknown.
-* `PASS` - the test has passed, the tested code is correct.
+* "PASS" - the test completed and reported the tested code as correct.
-* `DONE` - the test has finished successfully, the status of the tested code is unknown.
+* "DONE" - the test completed and had not reported the status of the tested code, but, for example, produced a performance measurement result.
-* `SKIP` - the test wasn't executed, the status of the tested code is unknown.
+* "SKIP" - the test did not run or complete, because it was not applicable, and the status of both the test and the tested code is unknown.

-The status names above are listed in priority order (highest to lowest), which could be used for producing a summary status for a collection of test runs, e.g. for all testing done on a build, based on results of executed test suites.
-The summary status would be the highest priority status across all test runs in a collection.
+The status names above are listed in priority order (highest to lowest), which can be used to produce a summary status for a collection of test runs.

+For example, the summary status for all testing done on a build would be the highest-priority status across all its tests.

+You can break down the testing stack into three layers: the tested code, the test, and the harness running the test (and everything above it).
+With that in mind, you can then express each status as one of three outcomes for each
+layer: failure, success, or no data.
+Like this:

+    STATUS      CODE TEST HARNESS+           LEGEND

+    FAIL        ❌   ✅   ✅                 ❌ - failure
+    ERROR       ➖   ❌   ✅                 ✅ - success
+    MISS        ➖   ➖   ❌                 ➖ - no data
+    PASS        ✅   ✅   ✅
+    DONE        ➖   ✅   ✅
+    SKIP        ➖   ➖   ✅
+                ➖   ➖   ➖

+E.g. an ERROR status would mean that the harness succeeded in running the test, but the test code itself failed, and the test didn't complete, so we cannot make any conclusions about the tested code.

+OTOH, the similar DONE status would mean that both the harness and the test worked alright, but the test simply didn't produce sufficient data to make a conclusion about the code.
+E.g. it made a performance measurement that needs analyzing over a span of revisions (to determine if it's dropping or rising), and is meaningless alone.

+Going one layer up, the MISS status means that the harness has failed to even execute the test, so it didn't run, and we don't have any data on its outcome, and obviously no data on the tested code either.
+And the similar SKIP status means that the harness worked alright, and either it, or the test itself, decided not to run this specific test, because it was inapplicable.

+Finally, the last line in the table above (without a status) corresponds to the absent "status" field, and means that the test is only scheduled to execute, the system hasn't got to it yet, and so we have no data on anything.

 Example: `"FAIL"`